 With the reprinting of Before the Country, published over a decade ago now, I would hope that people would still consider this scholarship relevant, even if that means to challenge, refute, or reveal weaknesses in the book.
 There are many.
 However, I would hope that the book’s existence underscores the relevance of Indigenous literature of the late 1960s and 1970s and the reason behind my commitments.

-Stephanie McKenzie teaches in the Department of English at Sir Wilfred Grenfell College, Corner Brook.
+Stephanie McKenzie teaches in the English Programme at Grenfell Campus, Memorial University of Newfoundland, Corner Brook.
 Listen in on Dr. McKenzie’s recent podcast, Poetry and the Gusle, in which she discusses her recent book and shares her research on the gusle, a musical instrument that accompanies epic poetry in Southeastern Europe.
 For more information see www.stephaniemaymckenzie.com.

 Looking for more on the subject?
 You might also be interested in Cheryl Suzack’s Indigenous Women’s Writing and the Cultural Study of Law.